solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 Inside the macro body, there’s a single arguement: `($name:expr)`, the `=>` symbol is followed by the block of code that gets generated when this pattern matches.
 Since there is only one pattern in this macro, only this specific structure is allowed, and any other pattern will cause an error.
 More advanced macros may have multiple patterns to handle different inputs and a `_` wildcard to catch patterns that are not explicitly defined.
 Now you can call `greet!` on any `$name` in the code.

+## Procedural macros

+Procedural macros in Rust are a powerful way to extend the language and create custom syntax.
+These macros are written in Rust and are compiled along with the rest of the code.
+There are three types of procedural macros:

+- Function-like macros - `custom!(...)`
+- Derive macros - `#[derive(CustomDerive)]`
+- Attribute macros - `#[CustomAttribute]`
-Procedural macros: For the purpose of this lesson, we would be focusing more on procedural macros ( which are commonly used in the Anchor framework) but some underlying concepts have to be known, let's go through them
+For the purpose of this lesson, we would be focusing more on procedural macros (which are commonly used in the Anchor framework) but some underlying concepts have to be discussed before we go into the 3 types, let's go through these concepts

 ## Rust concepts